Reconstruction in one dimension from unlabeled Euclidean lengths: Graph theoretic preliminaries

 \begin{definition} Let $(G,\p)$ denote a graph with $n$ vertices and $\p$ a configuration of $n$ points.
 Define the \defn{configuration orientation} $\sigma_\p$ by

-We say that an orientation $\sigma$ of $G$ is \defn{vertex consistent} if $\sigma = \sigma_\p$ for some configuration $\p$. \end{definition} There are $2^m$ possible orientations, but many fewer are vertex consistent: \begin{lemma} Let $G$ be a graph with $n$ vertices.
-There are at most $n!$ vertex consistent orientations of $G$. \end{lemma} \begin{proof} The orientation $\sigma_\p$ is completely determined by the permutation of $\{1, \ldots, n\}$ induced by the ordering of the $\p_i$ on the line. \end{proof}
+We say that an orientation $\sigma$ of $G$ is \defn{vertex consistent} if $\sigma = \sigma_\p$ for some configuration $\p$. \end{definition} There are $2^m$ possible orientations, but, when $m > n$, many fewer are vertex consistent. \begin{lemma} Let $G$ be a graph with $n$ vertices.
+There are at most $n!$ vertex consistent orientations of $G$. \end{lemma} \begin{proof} The orientation $\sigma_\p$ is determined by the permutation of $\{1, \ldots, n\}$ induced by the ordering of the $p_i$ on the line. \end{proof}

-\begin{definition} Let $G$ be a graph with $n$ vertices and $m$ edges.
+We now introduce some specialized facts about a standard linear representation of a graphic matroid over $\RR$.
+We start by associating two vector configurations with a graph $G$. \begin{definition} Let $G$ be a graph with $n$ vertices and $m$ edges.
 For $i\ne j$, both in $V$, a \defn{signed edge incidence vector} $e_{(i,j)}$ has $n$ coordinates indexed by $V$; all the entries are zero except for the $i$th, which is $-1$ and the $j$th, which is $+1$.
-(So that $e_{(i,j)} = - e_{(j,i)})$.
+(So that $e_{(i,j)} = - e_{(j,i)}$.)